q4z1/hyprdashboard-qt6/README.md

 # hyprdashboard-qt6
 Dashboard / Launcher for hyprland

+This project is not yet finished but maybe worth to take a look.

 ## Dependencies:
 Arch Linux: sudo pacman -Syu base-devel qt6-base qt6-declarative qt6-svg cmake ninja